vct-vendor/vct-vendor.github.io/docs/faq.md

 ### Install a specific module version

 :::tip[Tip]
-Whenever possible, always use the latest version of the module!
+Whenever possible, always use the latest version of the module.
 :::

 Use [Composer](https://getcomposer.org/doc/00-intro.md) to install a specific module version or get the code for review: